tetrateio/training/modules/traffic/ingress/README.md

 You have just opened your Hipstershop to the world with HTTPS support.

-## Creating a specific Ingress Gateway
+## Creating a dedicated Ingress Gateway

 To ensure separation of concerns and isolate teams in their `namespace`, it is possible to create one Ingress Gateway per application.
+By restricting each team into it's own namespace and Gateway you prevent one team to steal or block other's team ingress traffic.

 We are going to create a new Ingress Gateway in the `hipstershopv1v2` namespace.

 As we are using the IstioOperator, we need to update it and add our Gateway definition: